btwael/zazate.js/README.md

 ---------------------------------------
 <a name="chords_subdominant7" />
 #### subdominant7(key)
-Same as subdominant(key), but returns seventh chord
+Same as subdominant(key), but returns seventh chord.

 ---------------------------------------
 <a name="chords_submediant" />